-FCE and CAE courses are 10 and 11 weeks long respectively January to March.
+FCE and CAE courses are usually 10 and 11 weeks long usually January to March.
 FCE, CAE and CPE courses are 12 weeks long March to June.
 FCE and CAE courses are eight weeks long July to August.
 FCE, CAE and CPE courses are 12 weeks long September to December.

 These are typically 10 to 12 weeks long, depending on the level and progress of the students, their target test dates and what stage other courses are at which they may wish to join or join the IELTS class from.

 Option courses in Cambridge exam preparation run at the same time as main courses.
 This means they do not usually run when we don’t have a main course.
 RWV (Reading Writing and vocabulary) and SPL (Speaking, Pronunciation and Listening) courses are 10 weeks long.
 There are five levels.
-The length of IELTS, English for Business, Travel and Tourism, Media and Culture, Pre-Masters and Writing courses are decided by the teacher in discussion with the students.
+Other Option classes including IELTS and Writing are available subject to demand.
+Please speak to the Director of Studies.

 When students leave the school, they receive a certificate showing their teachers’ assessment of their exit level of proficiency in the five main skills of the Common European Framework of Reference (CEFR) – listening, reading, spoken production, spoken interaction and writing – and comments on their progress during their course.